haroontrailblazer/StrengthX/SECURITY.md

 ## 🧩 Recommended Security Tools

 Developers contributing to StrengthX are encouraged to use:
-- `bandit` — for static security analysis in Python
+- `bandit` — for static security analysis in Python.
-- `pip-audit` — to check for vulnerable dependencies
+- `pip-audit` — to check for vulnerable dependencies.
-- `pre-commit` hooks — to ensure no secrets or keys are committed
+- `pre-commit` hooks — to ensure no secrets or keys are committed.
+- `nmap` - it ensure for network scan in network security.
+- `kali-linux`- it accessed for security management/ tools.

 ---

 ## 📜 Legal